Hypfer/Valetudo/docs/_pages/faq.md

 Perform a full clean once for the map to be created, then create zones that you can use individually.

-For Gen2, you can enable persistent maps on the device by using the `python-miio`
+For Gen2, you can enable persistent maps on the device by opening up Valetudo, navigating to Settings > Persistent data and enabling the feature.

-library:
+It's also possible to do this using the `python-miio` library:

 ```sh
 mirobo --ip <ip> --token <token> raw-command set_lab_status 1 # Enabling the lab status allows advanced commands to be issued